michaelkamprath/multi-service-rtmp-broadcaster/README.md

 * `MULTISTREAMING_KEY_TWITCH` _(OPTIONAL)_ - Your Twitch stream key.
 Only define if you want to rebroadcast your stream to Twitch.
 * `MULTISTREAMING_KEY_FACEBOOK` _(OPTIONAL)_ - Your Facebook stream key.
 Only define if you want to rebroadcast your stream to Facebook.
 * `MULTISTREAMING_KEY_YOUTUBE` _(OPTIONAL)_ - Your YouTube stream key.
 Only define if you want to rebroadcast your stream to YouTube.
+* `MULTISTREAMING_KEY_MICROSOFTSTREAM` _(OPTIONAL)_ - Your Microsoft Stream Ingest URL.
+Only define if you want to rebroadcast your stream to Microsoft Stream.
 * `MULTISTREAMING_KEY_CUSTOM` _(OPTIONAL)_ - Your full RTMP url, including rtmp://, to any live stream service.
 Only define if you want to rebroadcast your stream to a custom service.

 You could start this docker with no stream keys defined, but that wouldn't do anything interesting then.